 In this subject you will work with the context of podiatric clinical cases, to develop foundation knowledge and skills in the assessment of the podiatric client.
 This subject will develop their ability to evaluate lower limb neurological and vascular competence.
-Students will be introduced to several radiographic techniques, including; plain film radiographs, musculoskeletal ultrasound, magnetic resonance imaging, computer tomography and bone scan.
+Students will be introduced to several radiographic techniques, including; plain film radiographs, musculoskeletal ultrasound, magnetic resonance imaging, computed tomography and bone scan.
 You will analyse case studies to simulate the prescription of laboratory tests for a range of conditions affecting the lower leg and foot.
-Online learning and directed reading tasks are complemented by a series of skills session workshops where students will have the opportunity to practice these assessment and analytical tasks and operate relevant equipment.
+Online learning and directed reading tasks are complemented by a series of skills session workshops where you will have the opportunity to practice these assessment and analytical tasks and operate relevant equipment.

 SchoolAllied Health, Human Services & Sport

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG